Christophe Fraser

 Christophe Fraser is a professor of Infectious Disease Epidemiology in the Big Data Institute, part of the Nuffield Department of Medicine at the University of Oxford.

 Fraser's PhD and initial postdoctoral research were in theoretical particle physics.
-He converted to infectious disease epidemiology in 1998, based first at the University of Oxford then at Imperial College London, where he became Chair of Theoretical Epidemiology and served as deputy director of the Department of Infectious Disease Epidemiology under director Neil Ferguson (epidemiologist).
+He converted to infectious disease epidemiology in 1998, based first at the University of Oxford then at Imperial College London, where he became Chair of Theoretical Epidemiology and served as deputy director of the MRC Centre for Outbreak Analysis and Modelling.

 He returned to the University of Oxford in 2016 as Senior Group Leader in Pathogen Dynamics at the Big Data Institute.

 In 2022 he was appointed Moh Family Foundation Professor of Infectious Disease Epidemiology as part of the University of Oxford's newly created Pandemic Sciences Institute.

 Research on HIV

 Fraser and colleagues were among the first to hypothesise that the large variability in virulence observed between individuals living with HIV could be partly due to genetic variation in the virus.

 In other words they hypothesised that virulence, considered as a phenotype of the virus, has appreciable heritability.

 They and others later provided evidence for this.

-Fraser was principal investigator of the BEEHIVE project to investigate the mechanism of this heritability.
+Fraser was principal investigator of the BEEHIVE project to investigate the mechanism of this heritability, which discovered the 'VB variant': a highly virulent strain within the B subtype of HIV found in 107 individuals living with HIV in the Netherlands.
+UNAIDS stated that the discovery "provides evidence of urgency to halt the pandemic and reach all with testing and treatment".

-He is also principal investigator of the PANGEA 2 project for identifying risk factors for transmission and acquisition of HIV in Sub-Saharan Africa.

 Research on the COVID-19 pandemic

 In March 2020 Fraser and his research group published epidemiological modelling supporting 'digital contact tracing' using COVID-19 apps to reduce the spread of SARS-CoV-2.

-Fraser provided advice to the British government and more broadly about implementing such apps.
+Fraser provided advice to the British government and more broadly about implementing such apps, including designing a risk evaluation algorithm with Anthony Finkelstein and others.

 Fraser's team developed the OpenABM-Covid-19 agent-based model, used by the NHS to model the pandemic, winning the 2021 Analysis in Government award for Innovative methods.